lorenzoleone/lorenzoleone.github.io/magic.md

 $$ O(e^{M_{2}(|\psi\rangle)}) \le N_{\psi}\le O(e^{M_{0}(|\psi\rangle)})$$

 Thus, the more magic a state contains, the harder the verification through a direct fidelity estimation protocol is.
-The above bounds also allow seeing the (average) scaling of the resources in terms of the non-Clifford gates
+The above bounds also allow the calculation of the (average) scaling of the resources in terms of the non-Clifford gates
 \\(t\\) used to prepare a given state
 \\(|\psi\rangle_t\\):